Melissa Kniceley on Taking Leaps of Faith

-At a sports conference last April in Charlotte, N. C., Melissa met JMU alumnus Justin Kittredge, the only other Duke at the conference.
-Thanks to this chance meeting, Justin eventually offered Melissa a summer internship at his two companies—Shooting Touch and ISlideUSA.
+At a sports conference last April in Charlotte, N. C., Kniceley met JMU alumnus Justin Kittredge, the only other Duke at the conference.
+Thanks to this chance meeting, Kittredge eventually offered Melissa a summer internship at his two companies—Shooting Touch and ISlideUSA.

-One of the companies, Shooting Touch, is a nonprofit that aims to elevate young adults through the power of basketball.
+Shooting Touch, is a nonprofit that aims to elevate young adults through the power of basketball.
 Each year, Shooting Touch hosts a sport conference that helps raise money to fund international trips to third world countries so that representatives from Shooting Touch can use basketball as a catalyst for enhancing the lives of young people from all over the world.
-For this company, Melissa was responsible for inviting representatives from universities across the country to attend the sports conference in order to garner support and awareness of Shooting Touch.
+For this company, Kniceley was responsible for inviting representatives from universities across the country to attend the sports conference in order to garner support and awareness of Shooting Touch.

 The other company, a startup footwear company called ISlideUSA, markets and sells customizable athletic sandals.
-For ISlideUSA, Melissa was responsible for marketing the footwear and cultivating the brand identity.
+For ISlideUSA, Kniceley was responsible for marketing the footwear and cultivating the brand identity.

-Thanks to these internships, Melissa is confident that she knows the field she wants to enter when she graduates in May.
+Thanks to these internships, Kniceley is confident that she knows which field she wants to enter when she graduates in May.
 “My internships helped me determine my future career path,” she says.
 “Had I not worked for Shooting Touch or ISlideUSA, I might not have gained this experience or realized that I want to work with merchandising for the athletic apparel industry.”

-To learn more about the companies Melissa interned at, view the following links:
+To learn more about the companies Melissa Kniceley interned at, view the following links: